michaelcpuckett/listleap/README.md

 8. The remote server sends updates to clients via server-sent events or a similar protocol.

+## Special Considerations

+### Handling Frequent Page Reloads

+The application saves focus state and scroll position in SessionStorage and restores them after each page reload.
+This is necessary to override how the browser attempts to restore the scroll position.
+This is a common problem for SPAs, but it's more noticeable in this app because of the frequent page reloads.

+Accessibility appears to be an unsolved problem.
+Every page load will be announced to screen readers, along with the full announcement of where they are focused, potentially deep in the DOM.
+More investigation is needed.

+### Managing Modal States

+The user interface can be customized via query parameters.
+Modals dialogs can be shown on a page, gated by a query parameter, in an already open state.
+Closing the modal means redirecting to the same page without the query parameter.

+### Avoid Infinite Scroll

+Infinite scrolling by definition may not fit with this paradigm, as it requires appending HTML to the rendered page.
+Pagination should be used instead.
+This could be implemented by adding a query parameter to the URL, which is then parsed by the service worker to determine which page to render.

 ## Development

 **Important**: To force a reload of the service worker, change the version